2026 Mothapalooza

 Please stop by the registration table upon arrival to check in and receive your name tag, event schedule, maps, and local hiking information.
 Staff and volunteers will be available to help orient you to the weekend’s activities and answer questions about the Sanctuary and surrounding areas.

 Participants arriving earlier in the day are encouraged to enjoy the region’s remarkable natural areas.
-We will provide maps and recommendations for nearby hiking trails and scenic locations throughout the Shawnee State Forest and surrounding preserves.
+Registrants will be provided with maps, and recommendations of nearby hiking trails, and scenic locations to visit in Shawnee State Forest and surrounding preserves.

 1:00 PM – Optional Afternoon Programs

-New to Mothing & Introduction to Moths - Shawnee Lodge & Conference Center
+Introduction to Mothing & Moth ID - Shawnee Lodge & Conference Center

 If you are new to the world of mothing, this session will provide a welcoming introduction to the incredible diversity of moths you may encounter during the weekend.
 Learn the basics of moth observation, light setups, and identification techniques so you can make the most of your nighttime adventures.